Women in IoT Center of Excellence (WIoTCoE)

 What We Do:

-Facilitate discussions, knowledge sharing, learning, best practices and connections that reinforce inclusive and diverse thinking targeting Awareness, Pipeline and Education.
+Facilitate discussions, knowledge sharing, learning, best practices and connections that reinforce inclusive and diverse thinking targeting STEM, Diversity, and Industry Engagement.

 How We Succeed